 Historical account of discovery of geologic time and development of the theory of evolution; origin and development of the earth; geologic history of North America – both life and lands.
 Emphasis in laboratory on interpretation of earth history and use of the Quaker Quadrangle.
+Offered yearly in spring.
 Fulfills natural science/mathematics requirement (1998 & 2019).
-(Offered yearly in spring.
+Embodied and creative engagement and numeric/symbolic engagement requirements (2019).

 Formation of the earth and oceans; shape and composition of the ocean floor; plate tectonics.
 Waves and tides, seawater chemistry, climate and the ocean’s interaction with the atmosphere.
 Fulfills natural science/mathematics and social justice/environmental responsibility requirements (1998).
 Natural science/mathematics and evaluating systems and environments requirements (2019).

 Recent topics include geographical information systems and remote sensing, reefs of Puerto Rico, environmental history of China, climate and history, earth systems science, GIS and image processing and soil science.
 May also be offered at 250, 350 and 450 levels.

 Explores the roles of global climate and climate change in the evolution and development of human beings and their cultures.
 Topics include climate-driven migration, effects of ice ages, climate change during the last two millennia and their effects on subsistence, war, commerce and exploration and what to expect in the next century.